 Our free tool provides options, advice, and next steps based on your unique situation.

-Maintaining proper nutrition through foods good for dementia is a critical part of a good dementia care regime.
-As always, check with your loved one’s medical care team before making dietary changes or introducing new foods.
+Maintaining proper nutrition through a healthy diet is a critical part of dementia care.
+Incorporating the following foods into daily meals using senior-friendly recipes can offer numerous health benefits for seniors living with dementia.[01]
+Be sure to check with your loved one’s medical provider before making dietary changes or introducing new foods.

-Plant proteins and legumes offer brain benefits to older adults looking to support their memory.
-Legumes, especially, offer important vitamins and minerals essential for optimal brain health.
-Vitamin B6 – commonly found in legumes, tofu, and soy-based foods – helps the body regulate sleep, appetite, and moods.
+Plant proteins and legumes can provide a variety of benefits to older adults.[02]
+Legumes offer important vitamins and minerals essential for optimal brain health.
+Vitamin B6 – commonly found in legumes, tofu, and soy-based foods – helps the body regulate sleep, appetite, and mood.[03]

-Nuts are another one of the best foods for dementia patients to eat.
-For example, recent research indicates that a diet rich in walnuts can reduce the risk of Alzheimer’s disease and may delay its onset.
-Eating more nuts remains connected to better brain function, as people who eat them over the long term show better cognition in clinical studies.
-Beans, nuts, seeds, and legumes can be great sources of vitamin E and minerals like magnesium, manganese, molybdenum, and potassium — all of which support a variety of complex bodily functions, including nerve health, proper metabolism, and essential chemical reactions in the brain.
+Nuts are some of the best foods for dementia.
+Research indicates that a diet rich in walnuts can reduce the risks of Alzheimer’s disease and may delay its onset.[04]
+People who eat nuts have shown better long-term brain functioning in clinical studies.[05]
+Beans, nuts, seeds, and legumes are also a good source of vitamin E and minerals like magnesium, manganese, molybdenum, and potassium — which support various complex functions, including nerve health, and proper metabolism.[03]

-Berries are one of the best foods for dementia patients to eat, as they provide the perfect mix of health benefits and taste-bud-tickling sweetness.
-For example, neurodegeneration — the loss of structure or function of the brain and nervous system — may be delayed or prevented by eating blueberries.
+Berries provide a mix of health benefits and taste-bud-tickling sweetness.
+For example, neurodegeneration — the loss of structure or function of the brain and nervous system — may be delayed or prevented by eating blueberries.[11]

 Our free tool provides options, advice, and next steps based on your unique situation.

-This type of vegetable is rich in substances that benefit those with dementia, such as folate and lutein.
-Consuming one serving per day may reduce the decline of the nervous system in an aging person.
+Leafy greens are rich in substances such as folate and lutein.
+Consuming one serving per day may reduce the decline of nervous system functioning in aging adults.[22]

-This category of food can help dementia patients properly digest and absorb nutrients from food, like tryptophan — a necessary amino acid for serotonin and melatonin production that dementia patients are known to have trouble absorbing.
-Studies continuously show that consuming multispecies probiotics may positively influence gut bacteria and promote tryptophan absorption in those with cognitive decline.
+Probiotic foods can help with digestion and absorption of nutrients like tryptophan — a necessary amino acid for serotonin and melatonin production.
+Studies show that consuming multispecies probiotics may positively influence gut bacteria and promote tryptophan absorption in those with cognitive decline.[24]

-Some probiotic foods good for dementia that you can find readily available in grocery stores include the following:
+Common probiotic foods good for dementia that can be found in grocery stores include the following:

-For example, a 1/2 cup of cooked shitake mushrooms offers 52% of the DV of vitamin B5, according to the NIH.
+For example, shiitake mushrooms offer 52% of the DV of vitamin B5.[25]

 Harvard Medical School.
 (2020, August 31).
 Listing of vitamins.
 Harvard Health Publishing.